guhjy/Repeated_Measurements/README.md

 # shiny app for Repeated Measurements Course
 This repository contains a [shiny](http://shiny.rstudio.com/) application that replicates all analyses presented in the course
-**Statistical Analysis of Repeated Measurements Data**, including also some additional illustrations.
+[Statistical Analysis of Repeated Measurements Data](http://www.drizopoulos.com/courses/EMC/CE08.pdf), including also some additional illustrations.
 The app requires [R](http://cran.r-project.org/) (version >= 3.5.2) and the following packages: